San Francisco, California

 When & Where

 Recycle-A-Bicycle utilizes the bicycle as a resource to foster youth development, environmental education, community engagement, and healthy living.
-Through retail storefronts, social entrepreneurship, and innovative programs, Recycle-A-Bicycle empowers the youth of New York City and beyond.
-RAB is a community-based bike shop and 501(c)3 non-profit organization.
+Through retail storefronts, social entrepreneurship, and innovative programs, Recycle-A-Bicycle empowers the youth and communities of New York City and beyond.